 Best Viewing Locations

 For those viewing the parade from the water, the best vantage point for viewing is where the parade turns west to Coronado, near the 10th Street Terminal.
 For those on land, try the north and south ends of the Embarcadero, as well as the pathway along Coronado, as these areas tend to be less crowded.
-Other excellent viewing points are the park behind Seaport Village, Harbor Island and Shelter Island.
+Other excellent viewing points are the park behind Seaport Village, Harbor Island, Shelter Island and the new pier at Cesar Chavez Park.
 If you plan on viewing the parade from Harbor Island, get there early as available parking spaces fill up quickly.